 Step 3: Identify the buying committee and key personas

-As one sales professional on Reddit pointed out, these buying committees can include anywhere from 3 to 27 people, each with different goals, agendas, and decision-making processes:
+Buying committees range from 3 to 27 people, each with different goals and decision-making authority:

 Source: Reddit